haddocking/haddocking.github.io/education/molmod_online/modelling.md

 itself and also some quantitative statistics, namely the sequence similarity, the bit score of the alignment, and its expectation (E) value.
 Sequence similarity is a quantitative measure of how evolutionarily related two sequences are.
 It is essentially a comparison of every amino acid to its aligned equivalent.
-There are three possible outcomes out of this comparison: the amino acids are exactly the same, i.e. identical; they are different but share common physicochemical characteristics, i.e. similar; they are neither.
+There are three possible outcomes out of this comparison: i) the amino acids are exactly the same, i.e. identical; ii) they are different but share common physicochemical characteristics, i.e. similar; iii) they are neither, they are very different.
 It is also possible that the alignment algorithm introduced _gaps_ in either of the sequences, meaning that there was possibly an insertion or a deletion event during evolution.
 While identity is straightforward, similarity depends on specific criteria that group amino acids together, e.g. D/E, K/R/H, F/Y/W. The bit score is the likelihood